Coffee drink calorie inputs

 Worked Examples:

-Mocha with whip at the dessert-style edge
+Mocha with whip crossing the dessert boundary

 FAQ: